 - Drizzle poppy seed dressing and toss gently.

-Advice: Enjoy during summer for a refreshing dish; great for potlucks.
+Advice: Better in summer for a cool, fresh flavor; great at potlucks.

 Sautéed Spinach Dishes